rohanthewiz/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 | username                 | Replace with Linode login user name                   |

-Begin by completing the Getting Started guide and Securing Your Server guide if you are getting started with Linode for the first time.
+Begin by completing the following guides if you are getting started with Linode for the first time.

 1. Familiarize yourself with our [Getting Started](/docs/getting-started) guide and complete the steps for setting your Linode's hostname and timezone.
 The guide explains how to sign-up, deploy a Ubuntu 16.04 image and connect to your Linode server using the secure shell protocol (SSH).
 For the purpose of installing Hugo and configuring Nginx, it is not necessary to do the "Setting the Hostname" steps.